zulfidly/frontend/module_3/README.md

-Welcome to Capstone 3.
+# 💎 Capstone 3

 This is a fun one, so let’s begin!

 Different colours invoke different emotions in us, that’s why top companies spend resources and time to refine their colour schemes to tell their story.

-In this capstone, will be creating a random colour scheme generator like colorhunt using the colorg API
+In this capstone, will be creating a random colour scheme generator like colorhunt using the colrorg API

 This project will help you solidifying all the previous concepts of calling APIs, built a fun app without worrying too much about other topics in JavaScript and frontend